 Buddleja Salmon Spheres £15.50

-Cross between Globosa and Crispa, the leaves are felted and grey-green.
-Emerging buds are yellow opening to salmon terminal clusters.
+This cross between Globosa and Crispa has felted, grey-green leaves.
+The emerging flower buds are yellow opening into salmon terminal clusters.
 Each flower has a yellow eye.

 Buddleja salviifolia £14.50